-1.3 Basis for Requirements
+1.3.
+Basis for Requirements

-- 1.3.1 The requirements of this standard are based on experience, research and testing, and/or the standards of other national and international organizations.
-The advice of manufacturers, users, trade associations, jurisdictions and/or loss control specialists was also considered. - 1.3.2 The requirements of this standard reflect tests and practices used to examine characteristics of fire hose and fire hose couplings for the purpose of obtaining Approval.
-These requirements are intended primarily as guides, and strict conformity is not always mandatory.
-Fire hose having characteristics not anticipated by this standard may be FM Approved if performance equal, or superior, to that required by this standard is demonstrated, or if the intent of the standard is met.
-Alternatively, fire hose which does meet all of the requirements identified in this standard may not be FM Approved if other conditions which adversely affect performance exist or if the intent of this standard is not met.
+- 1.3.1 The requirements of this standard are based on experience, research and testing, and/or the standards of other organizations.
+The advice of manufacturers, users, trade associations, jurisdictions and/or loss control specialists was also considered. - 1.3.2 The requirements of this standard reflect tests and practices used to examine characteristics of fire hose and fire hose couplings for the purpose of obtaining certification.

-1.4 Basis for Approval
+1.4.
+Basis for Certification

-Approval is based upon satisfactory evaluation of the product and the manufacturer in the following major areas:
+Certification is based upon satisfactory evaluation of the product and the manufacturer in the following major areas:

-- 1.4.1 Examination and tests on production samples shall be performed to evaluate: - the suitability of the product; - the performance of the product as specified by the manufacturer and required by FM Approvals; and, as far as practical, - the durability and reliability of the product. - 1.4.2 An examination of the manufacturing facility(ies) and audit of quality control procedures shall be made to evaluate the manufacturer's ability to produce the product as examined and tested, and the marking procedures used to identify the product.
-These examinations are repeated as part of FM Approvals' product follow-up program.
+- 1.4.1.
+Examination and tests on production samples shall be performed to evaluate: - the suitability of the product; - the performance of the product as specified by the manufacturer and required for certification; and, - the durability and reliability of the product. - 1.4.2.
+An examination of the manufacturing facilities and audit of quality control procedures may be conducted to evaluate the manufacturer's ability to consistently produce the product which is examined and tested, and the marking procedures used to identify the product.
+Subsequent surveillance may be required by the certification agency in accordance with the certification scheme to ensure ongoing compliance.

-1.5 Basis for Continued Approval
+1.5.
+Basis for Continued Certification